Policy Gradient Converges to the Globally Optimal Policy for Nearly Linear-Quadratic Regulators: Main Results

 In lines \ref{line: sampling starts}--\ref{line: sampling ends} of Algorithm \ref{alg:init estimation}, we collect $N$ samples $ \curly{\parenthesis{x_{0}^{(i)}, u_{0}^{(i)}, x_{1}^{(i)}}: 1 \leq i \leq N} $.
 By denoting

 we have If the matrix $ \Phi_N^{\top}\Phi_N $ is invertible, the least-squares estimator can be written as

-Combining the above two results, we conclude that $\widehat{\Theta} = \Theta$ {if $ \Phi_N^{\top}\Phi_N $ is invertible.} Proposition \ref{prop: inv of design matrix} guarantees that $ \Phi_{N}^{\top}\Phi_{N} $ is invertible with high probability.
-Analog to the analysis in \cite{dean2020sample}, we utilize the structure of the system dynamics and leverage recent results in the non-asymptotic analysis of random matrices to establish Proposition \ref{prop: inv of design matrix}.
+Combining the above two results, we conclude that $\widehat{\Theta} = \Theta$ {if $ \Phi_N^{\top}\Phi_N $ is invertible.} Proposition \ref{prop: inv of design matrix} guarantees that $ \Phi_{N}^{\top}\Phi_{N} $ is invertible with high probability. {Furthermore, the number of samples required by Algorithm \ref{alg:init estimation} is much less than solving independent linear equations.} Analog to the analysis in \cite{dean2020sample}, we utilize the structure of the system dynamics and leverage recent results in the non-asymptotic analysis of random matrices to establish Proposition \ref{prop: inv of design matrix}.

 \begin{Proposition} {Assume Assumptions \ref{ass:feature} and \ref{ass:initial_distr} hold.} For any $ \nu \in (0, 1) $, $ \Phi_{N}^{\top}\Phi_{N} $ is invertible for all $ N \gtrsim n+p+d $ with probability at least $ 1 - \nu $.
 In consequence, $\widehat{\Theta} = \Theta$ {with probability at least $ 1 - \nu $.} \end{Proposition}